 WebSocket messages are processed using Intraweb Async Events

 Download Free Version of our WebSockets Components for Delphi.
 These components are completely Free including Commercial use.
-If you need source code, you can buy a one-time license fee and get all futures updates, Buy Now
+If you need source code, you can buy a license and get 1 year of free updates, Buy Now

 The AutobahnTestsuite provides a fully automated test suite to verify client and server implementations of The WebSocket Protocol for specification conformance and implementation robustness.

 We have tested sgcWebSockets Server and Client Components using this test suite and here you can view the results.

 On-line orders are processed by ShareIt (USA/Europe).
 ShareIt accepts credit cards, fax and bank/wire transfers.
 ShareIt provides a printable invoice upon purchasing.
 ShareIt automatically calculates applicable VAT.

 After your order has been confirmed by ShareIt, eSeGeCe sends your source by email, usually within 48 hours.
 If you have not heard from us within one week, contact us.

 Please, configure your mail filters to accept emails from ShareIt.com domain.

 Extended Download is a Share-it service where you can re-download products you have purchased, if you don't need you can delete this item before purchase.

 eSeGeCe products have USD prices.
 As a service to our customers, We allow you to pay in other currencies, for example EUR or GBP.
 Note: If you select any other currency than USD, ShareIt charges up to an 8% on top of the actual exchange rate!
 We recommend you purchase our products in USD to avoid this additional cost.